paulbutcher/ScalaMock/README.md

 Official website: [scalamock.org](https://scalamock.org/)

-## Scala 3 new API (since 7.0.1)
+## Scala 3 alternative API (since 7.0.1)
+Alternative API offers you:

+1. No thrown exceptions or argument matchers by default.
+2. Support of functional effects like `ZIO/CE`.

-If new API is not what you need consider looking into `Standard API examples` section.
+If it is not what you need consider looking into `Standard API examples` section.

-Scalamock internals and new API relies on Scala 3 experimental API, so prerequisites are:
+Scalamock internals and alternative API relies on Scala 3 experimental API, so prerequisites are:
 ```scala
 scalaVersion := "3.4.2" // or higher
 Test / scalacOptions += "-experimental"